leggsimon/next/docs/developer-guide/new-starter.md

 1. For more significant changes always ask for a peer review by posting a link on the relevant channel on slack or cc-ing one or more developers in github (some teams also use the github-slack integration).
 If no-one reviews your code after a while either

 	- go and ask somebody directly to do so.
 Stand next to them tutting and checking your watch if necessary.
 	- review it yourself - the time spent waiting will have given you fresh eyes.
-If you feel confident everything's OK go ahead and merge because ...
+If you feel confident everything's OK go ahead and merge

+1. For larger changes, particularly if they involve changes to more than one repo, consider putting them behind a feature flag (for many user facing changes you should be doing this anyway).
+This way you and other internal staff can experiment with toggling the feature to see the effect

+1. Our test coverage varies from one app to another but in general tests are a valuable thing.
+If the repo you're working on is already well covered by tests add some to cover your changes too.
+If its test coverage is poor/non-existent don't let that stop you from making a start by adding some to cover your new code.

-1. ...
-It's more important to verify your code works in the wild *after* deploying than it is to get the code approved by somebody *before* deploying.
+1. **It's more important to verify your code works in the wild *after* deploying than it is to get the code approved by somebody *before* deploying**.
 A :+1: does not mean your code actually works so

 	- If releasing a change to an app keep an eye on it in next-radiator and sentry (changes take about 10 minutes to show up due to heroku preboot)
 	- If releasing a component, redeploy an app that consumes it and check the app to see if everything's ok